Urban Planning and Development

 Incoming Ph.D. students are fully supported for four years through a graduate assistantship that provides for tuition, stipends, and health and dental insurance.

-Students beyond their fourth year of study are supported through teaching or research assistantships, or funding from USC or other outside sources.
+Students beyond their fourth year of study are often supported through teaching or research assistantships, or funding from USC or other outside sources.
 Learn more about funding »